This post may contain affiliate links. Please read our disclosure policy.

 - 16 ounces cream cheese room temperature

-- 1 (10 ounce) can sweetened condensed milk
+- 1.25 cups sweetened condensed milk see note

 - 1 teaspoon pure vanilla extract